 - Avoid possible triggers, such as spicy foods, caffeine, smoking, stress and alcohol.

-This is the most effective form of treatment but concern over long-term safety has reduced its popularity with both doctors and patients.
-The necessary duration of treatment is very variable but may be months or often years.
+HRT is the most effective treatment to relieve the symptoms caused by the menopause completely.
+The necessary duration of treatment is very variable but is usually months or often years.
 See separate Hormone Replacement Therapy (including Risks and Benefits) article for details.

-- Clonidine 50-75 micrograms twice a day (licensed use) probably does work, although evidence is limited; side-effects, however, can be a problem.
+- Clonidine- probably does work, although evidence is limited; side-effects such as dry mouth and tiredness can be a problem.
+Clonidine works by widening the thermoneutral zone.
 A trial of 2-4 weeks is required.

-- There is little evidence to support the use of acupuncture or relaxation techniques.
+- Acupuncture or relaxation techniques - there is little evidence to support the use either.